-Interest income received by the REIT from the SPV should be exempt in the hands of the REIT.
+Interest income received by the REIT from the SPV should be exempt from the hands of the REIT.
+In the recent amendment brought in by the Union Budget (with effect from 1 April, 2023), the interest income received by REIT from SPV should not be subject to withholding tax.
 However, the REIT is required to withhold tax at the rate of 5% on the distribution of such income to a foreign unitholder and at the rate of 10% on the distribution of such income to a domestic unitholder.